 5) Keep Your Eyes Open – It’s also possible to find house sitting opportunities through friends and informal networks.
 We found our first house sit in Argentina while couchsurfing with a family who needed a sitter a few weeks later.

 The Globetrotter Girls have house sat in Italy, Germany, the USA, Canada, Thailand, Mexico, Costa Rica, Chile, New York and many more.
-See their Ultimate Housesitting Guide and their excellent and very detailed book Break Free: The Ultimate Guide to Housesitting that’s available for the Kindle.
+See their excellent and very detailed book Break Free: The Ultimate Guide to Housesitting that’s available for the Kindle.